humansinstitute/BitcoinForHumans/StableBonds.md

 # Stable Bonds

-## An approach to community based bitcoin backed stable currencies (like a stablecoin but not)
+## An approach to community based bitcoin backed stable currencies (like a stable coin but not)

-An alternative idea for creation of stable coins.
+*This should be read as an exploration of an alternative approach for the creation of stable coins, or in this instance non-coin but stable value.
+Please be aware this is a work in progress to flesh out and test an idea.*

-The core concept is that instead of utilising a “bearer token” backed by collateral (in a bank or a smart contract) we utilises markets and long / short preference to manage stability.
+The core concept of Stable Bonds is that instead of utilizing a “bearer token” backed by collateral (in a bank or a smart contract) we utilizes markets and long / short preference to manage stability through peer to peer contracts.

-In affect we create a market driven alternative model of the "auto-dollar-conversion" mechanism which has been proposed in El Salvador.
+In effect we create a market driven alternative model of the "auto-dollar-conversion" mechanism which has been proposed in El Salvador.

-Were a deep liquid market to develop to offer this service on native bitocin rails, we could onboard people directly to bitcoin the network, without volatility inherent in bitcoin the asset.
+Were a deep liquid market to develop to offer this service on native bitcoin rails, we could onboard people directly to bitcoin the network, without volatility inherent in bitcoin the asset.

-I believe it is reasonable assertion in a trust minimised private market, which allows users to hold dollar denominated value without counter party risk.
+I believe it is reasonable assertion in a trust minimized private market, which allows users to hold dollar denominated value without counter party risk.

-We would have two main actors interfacing with the software application stack Sally Short, who wants to retain USD spending power and Larry Long who is seeking to leverage long bitcoin in a non-coustodial fashion.
-There is also a thid optional users Mikey Market Maker, who may decide to provide liquiidity both long and short in return for a yield paid by contract takers in the market.

 This would allow any individual or institution (for example a community bank which wanted to offer USD denominated accounts on bitcoin native rails - e.g. offshore in Africa, South America) to elect to store a percentage of their bitcoin wealth in a "stable" form (defined as approximately pegged to the market exchange price of BTC/USD).

 This capability could then support multiple initiatives to reduce the volatility and risk inherent in the earning and storing BTC when living in a hand to mouth fashion.
-I believe this in turn would allow easier adoption of bitcoin, where it is most needed, if inidividuals could earn "USD on native bitcoin rails" and then engage in native swaps to bitcoin, where they please, to facilitate long term savings.
+I believe this in turn would allow easier adoption of bitcoin, where it is most needed, if individuals could earn "USD on native bitcoin rails" and then engage in native swaps to bitcoin, where they please, to facilitate long term savings.

 In order to facilitate transactions the users wallet would in real time sell bonds into the market and transact over lightning.
 If the merchant wanted to recieve this in lightning, no further action is necesary.
 If however, they prefer dollar value, they can simply purchase a bond on the market.

-The name "stablebonds" was chosen as no coins were created and I was seeking some differentation.
-Althoguh I appreciate this isn't so mauch a bond in any true sense, however, this does act more in line with a peer to peer repo market which generates cash from collatoral.
+The name "stablebonds" was chosen as no coins were created and I was seeking some differentiation.
+Although I appreciate this isn't so mauch a bond in any true sense, however, this does act more in line with a peer to peer repo market which generates cash from collateral.

 *(This is very much a draft and there are a lot of edge cases to talk through I think, but the basic concepts and I would welcome discussion - Pete)*